NIFTy-PPL/J-UBIK/paper/paper.md

 which can be customized to meet user needs in both spatial and spectral dimensions.
 This model allows for the generation of spatially uncorrelated point sources or spatially correlated extended sources, as described by the correlated field model in [@Arras:2022].
-In the spectral dimension, the model can fit a power law, describe the correlation structure along the spectral axis using a Wiener process or combine both of these models.
+In the spectral dimension, the model can be a power law, describe the correlation structure of the logarithmic flux using a Wiener process along the spectral axis or combine both of these models.
 The prior model’s structure is designed to be flexible, allowing for modifications to accommodate additional dimensions and correlation structures.
 [Figure 1](#fig:sky) illustrates an example of a simulated X-ray sky in J-UBIK,